 What was your reaction or response to seeing the Beast's behavior in general and his treatment of Belle and her father in the first half of the film?
 If you saw the movie before as a child, did your perception or reaction to these scenes change?
+[Engages with ELO 1.1, 1.2 ELO 1.3, and ELO 1.4 ELO 2.1 and ELO 2.2]

 Virtual Discussion post due by 11:59pm on Tuesday, October 14.
 Peer Reflection post due by 11:59pm on Thursday, October 16.

 Reminder: All calendar dates and clock times are local to Columbus, OH.

 Week 9.
-Autumn break; no class
+Spring break; no class